 The existence of light sterile neutrinos is a long standing question for particle physics.
-Several experimental ``anomalies'' could be explained by introducing eV mass scaled sterile neutrinos which mix with the active ones.
-Many neutrino oscillation experiments are actively searching for light sterile neutrinos.
-Matter effect needs to be treated carefully for precise neutrino oscillation probability calculation, especially for long baseline neutrino oscillation experiments.
-In this manuscript we adopt the Jacobi-like method to diagonalize the Hermitian Hamiltonian matrix and derive the analytically simplified neutrino oscillation probabilities for 3 (active) + 1 (sterile)-neutrino mixing in a constant matter density.
+Several experimental ``anomalies'' could be explained by introducing ~eV mass scaled light sterile neutrinos.
+Many experiments are actively hunting for such light sterile neutrinos through neutrino oscillation.
+For long baseline experiments, matter effect needs to be treated carefully for precise neutrino oscillation probability calculation.
+However, it is usually time-consuming or analytical complexity.
+In this manuscript we adopt the Jacobi-like method to diagonalize the Hermitian Hamiltonian matrix and derive analytically simplified neutrino oscillation probabilities for 3 (active) + 1 (sterile)-neutrino mixing for a constant matter density.
 These approximations can reach quite high numerical accuracy while keeping its analytical simplicity and fast computing speed.
-It is useful for the current and future medium and long baseline neutrino oscillation experiments.
+It would be useful for the current and future long baseline neutrino oscillation experiments.

 \textbf{Keywords:} Neutrino oscillation, Sterile neutrinos, MSW